3D Field of Junctions: A Noise-Robust, Training-Free Structural Prior for Volumetric Inverse Problems: Introduction

+Inspired by Field of Junctions (FoJ) \cite{verbin2021field}, we introduce 3D Field of Junctions (3D FoJ), a fully explicit, geometric volume representation that preserves sharp corners and surfaces while rejecting noise.
+Compared to the original 2D formulation \cite{verbin2021field}, 3D FoJ introduces a volumetric junction parameterization of 3D patches, an efficient implementation for large 3D volumes, and a proximal optimization framework enabling its use as a structural prior in diverse 3D inverse problems, as shown in \Cref{fig:teaser}.

-\method{} works by parameterizing a volume as overlapping 3D patches, with each patch represented as a junction consisting of (i) a set of planes that divide the patch into 3D wedges, and (ii) a constant value inside each wedge.
-With this parameterization, by changing the positions of the planes and the values of the wedges, a 3D junction can exactly represent a sharp corner, straight or bent boundary, or constant region, and can approximate a curved boundary.
+\method{} works by parameterizing a volume as overlapping 3D patches, with each patch modeled by a junction consisting of (i) a set of planes that divide the patch into 3D wedges, and (ii) a constant value inside each wedge.
+By changing the positions of the planes and the values of the wedges, a 3D junction can exactly represent a sharp corner, straight or bent boundary, or constant region, and can approximate a curved boundary.
 Hyper-parameters control the degree to which \method{} penalizes sharp curvature.
 The junction parameters are optimized through a nonconvex yet empirically stable process that begins by greedily optimizing the parameters of each 3D patch individually in parallel, and then globally refines all junction parameters jointly by encouraging plane and wedge-value consistency across overlapping 3D patches.
 Together, the \method{} parameterization and optimization process provide robust, boundary preserving volume denoising even under extremely low SNR.

-To summarize, our contributions are: \begin{itemize} \item We introduce 3D Field of Junctions, an explicit, training-set-free structural prior for volumetric denoising and reconstruction in low-SNR 3D inverse problems. \item We formulate \method{} for use in general noisy volume-reconstruction inverse problems via proximal gradient descent. \item We demonstrate \method{} as a powerful and general-purpose denoiser across three diverse volumetric reconstruction and denoising tasks: low-dose CT, cryogenic electron tomography (cryo-ET), and point cloud denoising.
-Across these diverse tasks, \method{} outperforms a variety of classical and neural denoisers and reconstruction methods. \end{itemize} Our implementation of \method{} supports single and multi-GPU parallel processing of 3D patches and chunks of 3D patches to enable reconstruction and denoising of high-resolution volumes; code will be released in the near future.
+To summarize: \begin{itemize} \item We introduce 3D Field of Junctions (3D FoJ), an explicit, training-free structural prior that preserves sharp geometry even under extremely low SNR. \item We formulate 3D FoJ both as a direct volume denoiser and as a proximal regularizer for volumetric inverse problems, and show that it achieves strong performance across low-dose sparse-view CT reconstruction, cryo-ET denoising, and point cloud denoising. \end{itemize} Our implementation of \method{} supports single and multi-GPU parallel processing of 3D patches and chunks of 3D patches to enable reconstruction and denoising of high-resolution volumes; code will be released upon publication.